themattwilliams/website/learn/arazzo/documenting-multiple-apis-using-arazzo.md

 ### API contract testing

 There's a vast difference between checking that individual components meet specifications (like testing that a door closes properly) and verifying that the entire building functions as designed.
 Arazzo enables this holistic testing approach for your APIs.
+For more details on testing, see [Testing Arazzo Workflows](./testing-arazzo-workflows.md).

 Redocly's internal tool (Respect) has long emphasized the importance of testing API workflows rather than just individual API calls.
 With Arazzo, this approach becomes standardized and accessible to all API producers.